Zibri/rand/README.md

 But can be useful for anything.

 P.S.
-The source can be optimezed even more and gain far better speeds.
+The source can be optimized even more and gain far better speeds.
 You are free to contribute.

 Some comparisons: